 Basic information to collect for all players:

 - Full name (as on birth certificate)

 - Email addresses (good to have at least a couple)

 - Was the player born outside the U.S.?

-Other info: some leagues may require a code of conduct, medical release, etc. Check with the Travel Administrator for league-specific requirements.
+Other info: some leagues may require a code of conduct, medical release, etc. Check with the Travel Director for league-specific requirements.

 GAME DAY PREPARATIONS